araobp/data-science/README.md

 ## AI Rock Paper Scissors

-I developed Rock Paper Scissors on Nucleo L401RE board with Panasonic AMG8833 in January 2019, just after the first relase of STM32Cube.AI (December 2018) became available for developers: [The demo on YouTube](https://www.youtube.com/shorts/d6OYSllaVEs).
+I developed Rock Paper Scissors on Nucleo L401RE board with Panasonic AMG8833 in January 2019, just after the first relase of STM32Cube.AI (December 2018) became available for developers: [the demo in on YouTube](https://www.youtube.com/shorts/d6OYSllaVEs).
 I remember my excitement on STM32Cube.AI -- AI can run on such a tiny device!

 I relearn it in this project by doing this: https://github.com/araobp/stm32-mcu/tree/master/NUCLEO-F401RE/Thermography